 What's the difference between the Web Labs and the Webinars?
-The Web Labs are hands-on projects where we work together.
-The Webinars are live online presentations.
+The Web Labs are hands-on kits where you create a project with step-by-step video guidance.
+The Webinars are online presentations where I'll explain topics using PowerPoint and graphical illustrations.

 Why do you teach the same things you sell?
 Isn't that "giving it away"?